themaddoctor/BritishNationalCipherChallenge/README.md

-# BritishNationalCipherChallenge
+# British National Cipher Challenge

 This is an unofficial archive of the British National Cipher Challenge (https://www.cipherchallenge.org/).
-The purpose is to collect all parts of the challenges in one place and to preserve them before they are lost to bitrot and serverrot.
+The purpose is to collect all parts of the challenges in one place and to preserve them before they are lost to bit rot and server decay.
 The official site only goes back two years, and archive.org and other sites are also incomplete.

 Stuff in this archive is copyright University of Southampton.
 If they ask